CliffordEdewor/CliffordEdewor/README.md

 ### 💬 Quote

-> 🛡️ *“Cybersecurity is not just about technology, it’s about people, trust, and resilience.”*
+> 🛡️ *“Cybersecurity is not only about protecting systems, but enabling trust, resilience, and continuity in critical environments.”*

 ---